Skip to content

 Introduction to Sharir

-The anatomy of the human body (Sharir) and its relation with the body parts has been a subject of deep study in Ayurveda since ancient times.
+The anatomy of the human body (Sharir) and its relation to the body parts have been the subject of deep study in Ayurveda since ancient times.

-Sharir refers to the Sharir Shastra or Rachna Sharir (anatomical and physiological science) and Sharir (human body), which describes the physical body and its relationship with the mind, consciousness (Chetna), and the external environment.
-1Madhukar, D. L. S. (2022).
+Sharir means the Sharir Shastra or Rachna Sharir, which is the study of anatomy and physiology.
+It describes the physical body and how it connects with the mind, consciousness (Chetna), and the outside world.1Madhukar, D. L. S. (2022).
 Review Study on Concept of Sharir in Ayurveda.
 International Journal for Research in Applied Science and Engineering Technology, 10(7), 4840–4845. https://doi.org/10.22214/ijraset.2022.46051

 It is described under Shaarir Sthana (anatomical and physiological science) by various acharyas.

-Among them, Sushruta Shaarira Sthana stands out; it is highly regarded for its contributions to anatomical studies.
+Among them, Sushruta Shaarira Sthana stands out.
+It is highly valued for its contributions to anatomy.

-It contains detailed descriptions of the body, the purpose of anatomy, body departments, dissection and surgery, and parasurgical techniques such as Kshara Sutra treatment.
+It includes clear descriptions of the body, the purpose of anatomy, body systems, dissection, surgery, and parasurgical techniques like Kshara Sutra treatment.

-It explains how all of the human body’s components, both structural (anatomical) and functional (physiological), work together to maintain that body’s health status.
+It shows how the body’s parts, both structural and functional, work together to keep us healthy.

-If the body components don’t work together in harmony, the person will suffer poor health.
+If the body’s components don’t work together in harmony, the person will suffer poor health.

 Anatomy (Rachna Shaarir) and physiology (Kriya Shaarir) are the foundations of Sharir in Ayurveda.